If you are converting an existing game from a previous Evennia version, see here.

 evennia command works.
 Use

 evennia -h for usage help.
-If you are using a virtualenv, make sure it’s active whenever you need to use the
+If you are using a virtualenv, make sure it is active whenever you need to use the

 evennia command later.

-mygame, but you should of course name your game whatever you like.
+mygame, but you should, of course, name your game whatever you like.
+To create the new

 evennia --init mygame

-contains empty templates and all the default settings needed to start the server.
+The resultant folder contains all the empty templates and default settings needed to start the Evennia server.

 cd mygame evennia migrate